100 Amazing Before and After Home Makeovers That Will Floor You

 After: Cottage Getaway

 Whether it’s the commotion of the house or the buzz of the bugs that’s driving you crazy, this airy retreat is the perfect place to get away from it all.
-See the step by step of how it all came together.

 Before: Concrete Floor Blues